jerryq27/Cheatsheets/Languages/Python.md

 ### Nested Functions

-With nested functions, the inner function has read-only access to variables within the scope of the outer function.
+With nested functions, the inner function has read-only access to variables within the scope of the outer function, this is known as a **closure**.

 ```python
 def outer_function(message):